 Aerospace – Alabama has a vibrant history in Aviation, Aerospace, and Defense and has been integral to the success of U.S. space and defense programs.
 Companies like Airbus, Boeing, Commercial Jet, GE Aviation, GKN, Lockheed Martin, Northrop Grumman, PPG Aerospace and United Launch Alliance call Alabama home.

 Automotive – Alabama’s success in the automotive industry began in 1997 when the first M-Class rolled off the production line in Vance.
-Mercedes-Benz, Honda, and Hyundai collectively produce 10 passenger vehicle models and Toyota produces 4-cylinder, V6 and V8 engines.
-They are joined by a growing list of automotive suppliers such as Kamtek, Lear, ZF Chassis, Topre, Gestamp, MOBIS, Fleetwood Metals, North American Lighting and Mando.
+Currently, Mercedes-Benz, Honda, and Hyundai collectively produce 10 passenger vehicle models and a new Toyota-Mazda joint venture will add additional vehicle models.
+Toyota also produces 4-cylinder, V6 and V8 engines in the state.
+These companies are joined by a growing list of automotive suppliers – Kamtek, Lear, ZF Chassis, Topre, Gestamp, Mando, MOBIS, Fleetwood Metals, and North American Lighting, just to name a few.